JaesKang/finalProject/README.md

 # finalProject
-selfstudyapp
-Keep track of your answers to a question and see statistics on them!
+Self-Study App: keep track of your answers to a question and see statistics on them!